-APPLICATION COVER PAGE

 Original Application

-Texas Higher Educ ation Coordinating Boa nrd
+Texas Higher Education Coordinating Board

-Carl D. Perkins Grants for Program Year 2021 -2022
+Carl D. Perkins Grants for Program Year 2022-20)23

 Applicat ion Cover Page

-Parale et Titles

-Project Title: A suffraction All suffra
+Project Title:

 Category: Classification: Application Number:

 Applicant Institution:

 Name:

 FICE Code:

 Mailing Address:

 City, State, Zip:

 Project Director: Perkins Point of Contact:

-Name: Name: Name:
+Name: Name:

 Phone: Phone:

 Fax: Fax:

 E-mail: E-mail:

 We hereby certify that the information contained in this application is, to the best of our knowledge, correct and that the institution named above has authorized us as its representatives to obligate this institution.
 We further certify that any ensuing program and activity will be conducted in accordance with all applicable Federal and State laws and regulations, applications guidelines and instructions, the Provisions and Assurances, Debarment and Suspension, Lobbying Certifications, Drug-Free Workplace requirements, Special Provisions and Assurances, and the schedules as applicable.
-We are in full acceptance of the terms and conditions described in the THECB's RFA for Perkins Basic Grant 2021-2022.
+We are in full acceptance of the terms and conditions described in the THECB's RFA for Perkins Basic Grant 2022-2023.
 It is understood that this application constitutes an offer and, if accepted by the THECB or renegotiated to acceptance, will form a binding agreement.

-Name/Title of Chancellor/President/CEO from Applicant Institution Name/Title of Chancellor/President/CEO from Applicant Institution Signature Date
+Name/Title of Chancellor/President/CEO from Applicant Institution Signature Date

 Name/Title of Chief Financial Officer Signature Date

 Name/Title of Perkins Point of Contact Signature Date

-APPENDIX C CERTIFICATION REGARDING LOBBYING AND DISCLOSURE FORM
+APPENDIX C CERTIFICATION REGARDING LOBBYING AND DISCLOSURE FORM above certification.